 On Tuesday, the Centers for Disease Control and Prevention (CDC) Advisory Committee on Immunization Practices voted on their initial COVID-19 vaccine distribution recommendations.
 As written, it is unclear if behavioral health providers and organizations are included under the panel’s recommended Phase 1 vaccination category.

-Chuck Ingoglia, National Council for Behavioral Health president and CEO, released the following statement on the letter to Director Redfield, Secretary Azar and Dr. Romero:
+Chuck Ingoglia, National Council for Mental Wellbeing president and CEO, released the following statement on the letter to Director Redfield, Secretary Azar and Dr. Romero:

 “The life-saving treatments and services community behavioral health organizations provide are essential.
 Beginning in March, we sounded the alarm regarding the urgent need to prioritize support for behavioral health providers and organizations, both to properly protect staff and patients from COVID-19 and to address the pandemic-driven increase in demand for mental health and substance use disorder treatment.